Tolkien on tradition and transmission

 Again, these are all long sentences that could be broken up into separate ones, but they are joined grammatically correctly with a conjunction.
 This is a stylistic choice, not a mistake.
 To break these sentences up would be to lose their tonal effect, one of both busy movement, solemnity, and distance.

-I think the author criticized in the listener e-mail to 372 Pages was striving for this effect—a more artistic way to suggest a boy’s activities over an entire evening.
+I think the author criticized in the listener e-mail to 372 Pages was straining for this effect—a more artistic way to suggest a boy’s activities over an entire evening.
 It was not well done but not that badly done either, and the author certainly did not commit the catastrophic grammatical blunder of writing a run-on sentence.

 Actual run-on sentences